brunenberg/brunenberg-portfolio-source/content/portfolio/drawing-app.md

 - Eclipse

 ## Challenges and Solutions 🧗🏻
-While working on this ongoing project, I didn’t face any big problems.
+While working on this ongoing project, I didn't face any big problems.
 The part where I had to create icons for the tools was a little tough because I used only JavaFX for it.
 The most challenging part was adding the anti-aliasing feature to the brush tool.
 I used a formula that I knew well (the Pythagorean theorem), but I encountered some issues related to how transparent the pixels were when I was coding it.
 After some troubleshooting, I was able to find the solutions.

 ## Showcase 📸
 ![Image of the drawing app](/images/portfolio/drawing_app_showcase.jpg)